Feminizing the Forehead (Reduction & Contouring)

 Forehead feminization is one of the most important surgical procedures included in facial feminization surgery (FFS) because the forehead encompasses almost 35-40% of the entire face surface, and essentially dominates and aesthetically balances all other facial features.

-How is Forehead Contouring surgery performed within FFS?
+How is Forehead Contouring for facial gender confirmation surgery performed?

-During your FFS surgical consultation, Dr. Deschamps-Braly will plan for the correct contour and desired shape of your forehead.
-Surgical planning is undertaken based on science, artistry, extensive feminization experience, and aesthetic intuition.
+During your initial surgical consultation, Dr. Deschamps-Braly will make a plan for the correct contour and desired shape of your forehead.
+Surgical planning is undertaken based on science, artistry, extensive facial gender confirmation experience, and aesthetic intuition.
 He will catalog a battery of measurements during your consultation which allows him to plan for the most appropriate approach to your surgery.
 He also utilizes custom-made precision instruments to reshape the hairline, forehead bones, brows, and eye regions to ensure a more feminine appearance.

 The procedure begins with an incision either right at, or just behind, the hairline – depending on whether or not the hairline position needs to be repositioned.
 The exact procedure varies from patient to patient, but most often the brow bone is osteotomized and reconstructed to reduce the size of the forehead, and the orbital bones are shaped to modify masculine characteristics.
 The frontal bone (between the eyebrows) is removed, shaped, and then reattached so that it does not interfere with the underlying sinus cavity.
 Forehead contouring is often performed in conjunction with a brow lift or hairline restoration because of the location where the incisions are made.

 Which is better stainless steel or titanium?